JHess5-GSU/Homework1/README.md

     -   Send Messages                   -   Since I did not have time to set up User Roles, everyone that logs in can currently send messages in the chat.

     -   Sign Out                        -   Added a Drawer with a Log Out button.
 It will take you back to the login screen.

+    -   Web and Android Platforms       -   I did not configure it for iOS as I do not have a setup yet for MacOS.